WIERD WILD WEST

 Firbolg (d) – Native to the Canadian northwest and the Yukon.
 These nature loving giants have recently begun to descend en-masse into the American territories – no one knows why.

 Goliaths – Native to Europe and America.
 Once thought to be exclusive to the Swiss alps, scattered settlements have recently been discovered in the Rockies and solitary individuals have been known ti travel in the lowlands.
-Note: Though not blind to the situations around them it would never occur to a Goliath to hide their nature.
+Note: Though not blind to the overt racism around them it would never occur to a Goliath to hide their nature.
 Let them come.

 Yuan Ti (d) – Born in America (1st generation) or recent immigrant from South America.
 Note 1: Players are Yuan Ti purebloods – the most human looking of the race.
 Note 2: as a race Yuan Ti are largely sociopathic.
 This does not make them necessarily evil, just unable to feel emotions, especially for other living beings.